 Our model measures maturity against three key scales: experimentation goals, experimentation strategy and data and technology.

-What are the goals of your optimisation programme?
+What are the goals of your optimization program?

-If you’re just starting to explore experimentation and conversion optimisation you might have the goal for your programme of simply getting a test live.
+If you’re just starting to explore experimentation and conversion optimization you might have the goal for your program of simply getting a test live.
 At the other end of the spectrum, more businesses are emerging now where the goal of experimentation is to be a driving force in the overall strategy of the business.
-The goals that we set for experimentation in our organisations,and our ambition in this area set the tone for how we approach and deliver experimentation.
+The goals that we set for experimentation in our organizations,and our ambition in this area set the tone for how we approach and deliver experimentation.
 Organisations that have embraced experimentation set more ambitious goals and these goals require a more mature approach to achieve them.
-That’s why evaluating the goals for experimentation within your own organisation is the best place to start when evaluating your place on the maturity scale.
+That’s why evaluating the goals for experimentation within your own organization is the best place to start when evaluating your place on the maturity scale.